mt-class/penn/projects/team16.md

 $$complexity(w) = log(\frac{P(w | COMP)}{P(w|ALL)})$$

-There is no limitation to the number of words in a phrase.The baseline model recognizes up to tri-grams, but you can train your model to recognize phrases that contain more than three words.
+There is no limitation to the number of words in a phrase.
+The baseline model recognizes up to tri-grams, but you can train your model to recognize phrases that contain more than three words.
 Moreover, phrases which do not occur at all in COMP are treated as though they occurred once.
+This score can be used as a feature, along with others like phrase length.
+These features can be combined using a weight vector that you tune yourself.

 While this strategy may get you up to the baseline score, it is encouraged to explore other approaches that will allow you to more accurately compare each phrase.
 Some possible extensions might be:

 * Gather additional data for simple and complex phrases
-* Add features to a machine learning model (such as number of phrases, length, etc)
 * Implement a smoothing function to handle phrases that do not occur in data
 * Train a translation model that will map known paraphrases to new ones